Double materiality assessment

 Understanding "double materiality" is essential for businesses focused on sustainability.
 This article not only explains the concept but also teaches you how to conduct a double materiality assessment.
 Plus, we'll guide you through meeting the requirements for the Corporate Sustainability Reporting Directive (CSRD).

-What is double materiality?
+What is the definition of double materiality?

 Double materiality is the assessment of how sustainability issues affect a company financially (outside-in) and how the company impacts society and the environment (inside-out).

-Double materiality assessment for CSRD
+Double materiality under CSRD and ESRS

-Double materiality assessment checklist
+Double materiality assessment example

 1. Focus on your business and strategy